hydrusnetwork/hydrus/docs/duplicates.md

 Given the filesize, you might decide that these are actually a better/worse pair--but if the larger image had tags and was the 'canonical' version on most boorus, the decision might not be so clear.
 You can choose better/worse and delete one randomly, but sometimes you may just want to keep both without a firm decision on which is best, so just set 'same quality' and move on.
 Your time is more valuable than a few dozen KB.

 Sometimes, you will see pixel-for-pixel duplicate jpegs of very slightly different size, such as 787KB vs 779KB.
 The smaller of these is usually an exact duplicate that has had its internal metadata (e.g. EXIF tags) stripped by a program or website CDN.
-They are same quality unless you have a strong opinion on whether having internal metadata in a file is useful.
+You can consider them same quality, but it is simplest and best to keep the larger.

 ### alternates { id="duplicates_examples_alternates" }

 As I wrote above, hydrus's alternates system in not yet properly ready.
 It is important to have a basic 'alternates' relationship for now, but it is a holding area until we have a workflow to apply 'WIP'- or 'recolour'-type labels and present that information nicely in the media viewer.